rfrelat/Multivariate2D3D/ZMT_Practical.md

 ***

 ### Understanding the variables
-While loading the data, we saw two different type of variables, quite unusual in R : array and lists.
+While loading the data, we saw two different type of variables, quite unusual in R: array and list.

 ####Array
 The object `IBTS_Tensor` is an array.
-Array is generalization of matrix, with higher number of dimensions.
+Array is generalization of matrix, with more than 2 dimensions.
 It can only contain numbers.
-The dimmension of the array is given by the function is `dim()`, and the different elements are accessed with `[ ]`, similar to a matrix or a data.frame :
+The dimension of the array is given by the function is `dim()`, and the different elements are accessed with `[ ]`, similar to a matrix or a data.frame:

 ```r
 dim(IBTS_tensor)